 Lynda Campbell Clark is the author of Nampa, Idaho: A Journey of Discovery, published in 1985 during Nampa's centennial celebration.
 She also has edited a compilation of oral history interviews for Nampa's People: Discovering Our Heritage (1986) and contributed a monograph to Religion and Culture (Richard W. Etulain and Raymond M. Cooke, editors; Albuquerque, NM: Far West Books, 1991).
-She has taught as an adjunct professor for Boise State University and Northwest Nazarene University.
-Currently, she is Development Officer for Northwest Children's Home in Nampa and is President of Nampa City Council.
-She also serves on the Board of Directors of Mercy Medical Center, Boys and Girls Club of Nampa and Nampa Council on Aging.
-Clark received her B.A. from Northwest Nazarene University, an M.A. in Political Science from the University of Idaho; and additional graduate study at Washington State University.
+She taught as an adjunct professor for Boise State University and Northwest Nazarene University.
+Clark recently retired as Grant Writer for the City of Nampa.
+She served for over 13 years as a member of the Nampa City Council, including several years as President of the Council, and has been heavily involved in many community organizations.
+She currently serves as Vice Chair of the Community Board for Saint Alphonsus Medical Center Nampa and is on the Board of Directors for the Nampa Public Library Foundation.
+Clark received a B.A. from Northwest Nazarene University, an M.A. in Political Science from the University of Idaho, and completed additional graduate study in American Studies at Washington State University.

 Idaho’s past is full of colorful events and people, such as Colonel William H. Dewey.
-Accompanied by illustrations, Clark presents the story of his life.
-He was involved in mining and railroading before the turn of the century in Southwest Idaho.
+Using photos, Clark presents the story of his life.
+He was involved in mining and railroading in Southwest Idaho before the turn of the century.
 Reckless and flamboyant, Dewey made and lost a fortune at least three times during his lifetime.
-Indians killed his mining partner.
-In 1902 Dewey built the Dewey Palace in Nampa, a quarter-million dollar structure that rose like a castle in a barren waste.
+In 1902, Dewey built the Dewey Palace in Nampa, a quarter-million dollar structure that rose like a castle in the midst of sagebrush desert.
 The Dewey Palace exemplified the boldness of a man who took advantage of the untamed landscape of the West.